Home - Bookapy Book Preview

 “How do I survive if you send me to a hostile tribal area?”

 “They don’t normally hang around the gateways.
 You’ll be able to emerge, then disappear,” Erren replied.
-“If there are any near, I’ll make sure they avoid the area for a while.”
+“If any are near, I’ll ensure they avoid the area for a while.”

 “Magic?”